 San herself is pretty Lawful Good too, being always concerned with the "code of chivalry" and the fact that, barring the occasional Comedic Sociopathy moment, she wouldn't hurt a fly.

 Leeron of Tengen Toppa Gurren Lagann becomes this after the time skip, working within the frameworks and rules set up by Rossiu to develop new technology and spacecraft.
-Rossiu does try to be this, but manages to be less on the good side than he thought, only actually becoming of this alignment after being punched in the face by Chaotic Good Simon after trying to commit suicide when realizing how wrong he was.
-In the far finale, we see him being a benevolent president, proving he turned out a true Lawful Good individual after all.
+Rossiu tries to be this, but is less on the good side than he thought and only becomes of this alignment after he's punched in the face by Chaotic Good Simon after trying to commit suicide when realizing how wrong he was.
+In the far finale, we see him as a benevolent president, proving he turned out a true Lawful Good individual after all.

 Koenma in YuYu Hakusho typically follows Spirit World's laws and fairly enforces them, but sometimes breaks them for the greater good, as he turns a blind eye to the Dark Tournament because it helps keep demons out of trouble.
 However, when he can, he will use legal means to deal with problems in Spirit World's hierarchy, like when he manages to get his father removed from office for sending demons into the human world to justify the barrier?s existence.